danielharrell/LectFall2015/Question.md

 could never *be* something else: it is either something or nothing for each of us.
-So when I ask myself why I am something rather than nothing, in being behind this podium right now, I am asking the question not only *from* this point of view, but *about* this point of view, and why *it* is something rather than nothing in being *mine*.
+So when I ask myself why I am something rather than nothing, in being behind this podium tonight, I am asking the question not only *from* this point of view, but *about* this point of view, and why *it* is something rather than nothing in being *mine*.